expo/expo/docs/README.md

 ### As an Exponent developer

-Make your changes in `universe/docs` and commit them.
+- Make your changes in `universe/docs` and commit them.
 Our `shipit` bot synchronizes the changes to the public `exponent-docs` repository.
 To deploy, you will need Docker for Mac.
 Just run `./scripts/deploy.sh` from `universe/docs`.
+- Next run `kubectl --namespace production get po`
+- Then `kubectl --namespace production delete po docs-(id of the docs pod from above)`

 ### Testing changes locally